 "Ski schools abound at resorts throughout the state, and their instructors teach with loads of patience to help skiers of tomorrow start out right."

 More Snow Sports

 If your family is Nordic-sport inclined, plenty of spots around the state are happy to support your adventures.
-Nordic Centers, often with family-friendly tours available, can be found at Alta Ski Area, Park City Mountain's Canyons Village side, Cherry Peak Resort, Snowbasin Resort, Solitude Mountain Resort and Sundance Mountain Resort.
-Sundance Mountain Resort has more than 9 miles of dedicated cross-country terrain and another 6 miles for snowshoeing.
+Nordic centers, often with family-friendly tours available, can be found at Alta Ski Area, Park City Mountain, Cherry Peak Resort, Snowbasin Resort, Solitude Mountain Resort and Sundance Mountain Resort.
+Sundance Mountain Resort has more than nine miles of dedicated cross-country terrain and another six miles for snowshoeing.
 Snowbasin is a prime spot, featuring 16 miles of cross-country trails from beginner to advanced.
-Learn more about cross-country skiing and snowshoeing
+Learn more about cross-country skiing and snowshoeing.

 Their energy on the slopes may seem endless, but eventually, even the most dedicated young learner needs a break.
 Check out top local picks for off-the-slopes winter fun.

 Switch up the activity to something fresh like snow tubing.
 Ski resorts such as Brian Head, Cherry Peak and Snowbasin have lift-served tubing hills, making it easy to break up the day’s itinerary of activities.
 Woodward Park City is another great option.
 The world-class action sports facility offers camps and lessons in ski, snowboard, mountain bike, skateboard, scooter, parkour, cheer and BMX.
 In addition to terrain parks, half pipes and ski runs, Woodward includes lighted and lift-serviced tubing.